 Athletic camps are also an option for kids who are looking to be a bit more active this summer.

-In addition to a multi-sport offering, sports camps include baseball, basketball, field hockey, ice hockey, boys lacrosse, girls lacrosse, soccer academy, soccer elite, softball and volleyball.
+In addition to a multi-sport offering, sports camps include baseball, basketball, field hockey, ice hockey, soccer academy, soccer elite and volleyball.
 Learn more about the sports camp offerings by visiting the sports camps page on Cranbrook’s website.

 Camp registration is live, Outlaw says, and those interested should register now to take advantage of discounts and avoid wait lists.

 Camps offered up to eight weeks from age three through high school.
 The camps are accredited by the American Camp Association and licensed through the Michigan Department of Licensing and Regulatory Affairs.
-Lunches and snacks are included.
-Transportation Service, Extended Care, Swim Lessons, and a no-fee Monthly Payment Plan are available as options.
+Lunches and snacks are included with most camps.
+Transportation Service, Extended Care, After Camp Activities, and a no-fee Monthly Payment Plan are available as options.

-Save up to $100 on full & half sessions with code METRO19.
+Save up to $100 on full & half sessions with code METRO20.
 Restrictions apply.

 For more information on the Cranbrook Schools Summer Camps, visit the Cranbrook Schools website.